- Location: Michigan

 We'll cover the process for drivers under the age of 18 first, which follows the Graduated Driver License program, and then we'll move on to Michigan drivers over the age of 18 who need temporary instruction permits.

-To apply for your Level 1 license, you'll need to be at least 14 years and nine months old.
+To apply for your Level 1 license, you'll need to be at least 14 years 9 months old.
 You must also have passed the Segment 1 driver education course.
 As part of the class, you must pass the written test, which will quiz on different aspects of driving.

 DMV.org provides practice tests to further help you prepare.
 You can also study the What Every Driver Should Know manual which contains 40 multiple-choice questions based on information found in the manual.